FrasseP123/API-experiments/Yulu/API HOUSE PLANTS GROUP/README.md

 ## Extend to group prototype
 Words are categorized and are given responses accordingly.
 Change of html texts are implied.
 Event listner are added to change texts with click motions.
 ## Use of code
 Please download Visual Studio Code.
 Copy and Paste all file's documents into a folder and open folder with Visual Studio Code.
 Use Live Server when open browser.
 All pictures are drawn by me only.
-All codes are developed by me.
+All codes are built upon Annyang’s examples by me.
+Ref: https://www.talater.com/annyang/   https://github.com/TalAter/annyang